whatifif/handgesture/README.md

 1. ### get more data of hand gesture.

-2. ### connecting a trained model to recognise a gesture in main program ( streamlined at real time)
+2. ### connecting a trained model
+   a making the model recognise a gesture in application program ( stream-lined at real time)

 3. ### make a demo program
    a. caculation program